irhdab/OverSimplified_search-engine/README.md

 ### over simplified search engines

-this is a repo of a html files, which are over simplified engines! custom as you want!
+this is a repo of a html files, which are over simplified engines! edit html files to custom as you want!

 **simplified search engines**
  - duckduckgo (https://programmerhjk.github.io/OverSimplified_search-engine/duckduckgo.html)